 Never give your pet medications intended for humans unless directed to do so by a veterinarian.
 Human allergy medications are dangerous for pets.

-If you have trouble controlling your pet’s skin allergies at home, make an appointment to bring them in to University Animal Clinic.
+If you have trouble controlling your pet’s skin allergies at home, make an appointment to bring them to University Animal Clinic in Bradenton, Florida.
 We can diagnose your pet’s itchy skin issues and suggest treatments that will relieve their itching.

 The very best of care, the entire staff always gives their all and truly cares about both patient and parents!
 You won’t find a better clinic in Sarasota.